 Since 1969, OCR has been local and physician-owned with strong ties to the community.
-With a talented, hardworking and friendly staff, we all work toward the common goal of serving the residents of CO, WY, and NE with specialty-focused care.
-We are experiencing tremendous growth and are looking to add talented people to our team in all of our locations!
+With talented, hardworking, and friendly staff, we work toward the common goal of serving residents of CO, WY, and NE with specialty-focused care.
+We are experiencing tremendous growth and are adding talented people in all of our locations!

 The Team Lead Authorization/Benefits Coordinator acts as a subject matter expert and primarily manages all aspects of the surgical benefits process including verifying patient benefits, contacting patients regarding eligibility and payment, entering surgical charges and receipts, following up on aging receivables, and resolving any issues related to this process.
 This position works closely with insurance coordinators to develop knowledge, communicate changes or adjustments and resolve issues with patient accounts.